JoanChege/yolo/explainable.md

 run the commant to fetch and set up your authenitication credentials for the GKE cluster verify kubectl is configured to communicate with cluster deploy the application's backend and client deployment and service yaml files

+### rename yaml files
+rename service and deployment yaml files for backend and client